Bad Powers

 SLUG [M:MKP:B] NEVER MOVES Marcus Porter (Bad Powers)

-You have the power of lethargy.
+You have the weakness of lethargy.
 You may never move your own tokens except onto the cone or into the Warp.
 Whenever you must place tokens on bases (returning from a challenge as an ally, retrieving tokens from the Warp, etc.) another player may place them for you wherever they like (as long as it is a legal spot for you).
 This other player will be either the opposing main player or the player whose turn it is next (other than the Slug).

 History: Long ago the Slug decided that laying on the ground and not moving were their best defense.
 They have been doing it so long that they are incapable of moving unless strongly motivated by the thought of more land to lay over.